-Other books by this author that I've reviewed include Wee Free Men, The Color of Magic, A Hat Full of Sky, Wintersmith, I Shall Wear Midnight, The Light Fantastic, Sourcery, Eric, Equal Rites, Mort, The Shepherd's Crown, Wyrd Sisters, Pyramids, Small Gods, A Blink of the Screen, Reaper Man.
+Other books by this author include Wee Free Men, The Color of Magic, A Hat Full of Sky, Wintersmith, I Shall Wear Midnight, The Light Fantastic, Sourcery, Eric, Equal Rites, Mort, The Shepherd's Crown, Wyrd Sisters, Pyramids, Guards!
+Guards!, Small Gods, A Blink of the Screen, Reaper Man

 Tenth in the overall Discworld fantastically satirical series and first in the Industrial Revolution subseries.
 The focus pokes fun at Hollywood.
 If you’re interested, there is a chronological listing of the Discworld books on my website.